About the data

-This means they are sharing information about their funding in a way that others can access and use, for free.
+This means that funders are sharing information about their grantmaking in a way that others can access and use for free.
 Because the data is standardised, it can be looked at and analysed all together, helping us all to understand grantmaking across the UK.

 To show the scope of the data, we have created a series of interactive visualisations to help you to get a fuller picture of grantmaking, and demonstrate what can be seen through using our tools.

 of Grants Data

 These packed circles show the different types of funders that publish their data using the 360Giving Data Standard.
 They are split by Government, community foundation, grantmaking organisation and lottery distributor.

 Click on the different circles to zoom in, and use the selection on the top right to see the visual by number of recipients, or amount awarded in £GBP.